-In the autumn of 2019, a long-held wish of the Drents Museum will come true.
 In the exhibition Barbizon of the North - The discovery of the Drenthe landscape 1850-1950, the museum will present work by great artists from the 19th and 20th centuries who discovered the nature of Drenthe and captured it on canvas.
 Artworks from, among others, Israëls, Mesdag and Van Gogh show the unique characteristics of Drenthe.
 This exhibition is a collaboration with Het Drentse Landschap.
 The Drents Museum and Het Drentse Landschap are developing a surprising peripheral program around the exhibition in which art, culture and nature come together in a special way.
-Barbizon of the North can be seen from 24th November 2019 to 22nd March 2020.
+The exhibition Barbizon of the North - The Discovery of the Drenthe Landscape 1850-1950 is being extended until September 13, 2020

 Barbizon of the North

 Drenthe is known for its beautiful nature and friendly population.
 Many tourists visit the province every year precisely for those typical characteristics.
 This image of Drenthe originated in the 18th century when the first artists, armed with pencil and easel, discovered the rugged but above all the beautiful Drenthe landscape.
 A nice comparison can be made with the famous French Barbizon, where artists gathered in the 19th century to paint the nature, often in the open air.
 Drenthe plays the same role as Barbizon, with artist villages such as Zweeloo, Rolde and Vries as gathering places.